MideTechnology/endaq-device/docs/endaq/mqtt_basics.rst

 Create an MQTTConnector and get a Recorder
 ------------------------------------------
-:class:`~.mqtt.mqtt_interface.MQTTConnector` handles communication with the MQTT broker, and presents
+:class:`~.mqtt.mqtt_interface.MQTTConnector` handles communication with the MQTT broker and manages MQTT-enabled instances of :class:`~.Recorder`.
+It provides methods equivalent to the standard functions :func:`~.findDevice` and :func:`getDevices`.

 In the Python interactive console/REPL (run from the command line in another shell/terminal window, through an IDE, etc.):